rushairer/go-pipeline/README.md

     K --> E
 ```

+Notes:
+- On channel-close path, a final synchronous flush is performed; if `FinalFlushOnCloseTimeout > 0`, it runs under a context with timeout.
+Your flush function must respect the provided context to exit timely.
+- If configured, async flush concurrency is limited by `MaxConcurrentFlushes` (0 = unlimited).

 ### Test File Descriptions

 The project includes a complete test suite to ensure code quality and performance: